projectcontour/contour/site/content/resources/faq.md

 The best workaround for this Safari issue is to avoid the use of wildcard certificates.
 [cert-manager](https://cert-manager.io) can automatically issue TLS certificates for Ingress and HTTPProxy resources (see the [configuration guide][2]).
-If wildcard certificates cannot be avoided, the other workaround is to disable HTTP/2 support which will prevent inappropriate TLS session re-use.
+If wildcard certificates cannot be avoided, the other workaround is to disable HTTP/2 support which will prevent inappropriate TLS session reuse.
 HTTP/2 support can be disabled by setting the `default-http-versions` field in the Contour [configuration file][3].

 ## Q: Why is the Envoy container not accepting connections even though Contour is running?